-Type of Process CASP Timelines and Actions Data Protection Consideration Report received from PMD Complete screening process within 1 Day of receipt of disclosure Inform the PMD at the time of collecting their data, about: • how their data shall be processed, • their rights as data subjects and • who they can contact to manage their rights Issue the PMD with: an information leaflet the CASP Data Protection Notice together with support for any queries they may have.
+Type of Process CASP Timelines and Actions Data Protection Consideration Report received from PMD received be undertaken Inform the PMD at the time of collecting their data, about: How their data shall be processed.
+Their rights as data subjects.
+Who they can contact to manage their rights.
+Issue the PMD with: An information leaflet. the CASP Data Protection Notice together with support for any queries they may have.
+Where the matter is NOT proceeding past screening this will be completed by the CASP Screening social worker.
+Where the matter IS proceeding to CASP Preliminary Enquiry, the CASP social worker will complete the task.
 PSAA data processing Within a reasonable period but no later than one month, inform the PSAA through a CASP Data Protection Notification letter that their data is being processed by Tusla.
 Refer to the CASP Data Protection Guidance to guide decision making.
-Ensure that the rationale for applying a restriction to the scope of data subjects' rights is clearly stated in the record.
+Ensure that the rationale for applying a restriction to the scope of data subjects' rights is clearly.